Complexity of normalized stochastic first-order methods with momentum under heavy-tailed noise: Normalized stochastic first-order methods with momentum

 \begin{assumption} The function $f$ is $p$th-order continuously differentiable in $\R^n$ for some $p\ge2$, and moreover, there exists some $L_p>0$ such that $\|\Dp f(x) - \Dp f(y)\| \le L_p\|x-y\|$ for all $x,y\in\R^n$. \end{assumption}

 The following theorem establishes a complexity bound for Algorithm \ref{alg:unf-sfom} to compute an $\epsilon$-SSP of problem \eqref{ucpb} under the assumption that the tail exponent $\alpha$ is known.
-Its proof is deferred to Section \ref{subsec:pf-mem}.
+Its proof is deferred to Subsection \ref{subsec:pf-mem}.

 \begin{theorem}[{{\bf complexity with known $\alpha$}}] Suppose that Assumptions \ref{asp:basic} and \ref{asp:high-smooth} hold.
 Let $f_{\mathrm{low}}$, $L_1$, $\sigma$, $\alpha$, $p$ and $L_p$ be given in Assumptions \ref{asp:basic} and \ref{asp:high-smooth}, and define